naurier/s_s_analysis/README.md

 <b>Matrix_from_CSV_with_stimulus_pairs_and_similarity_avg.ipynb</b><br>
 After creating a CSV that lists all pairs of stumulus sentences and their average similarity ratings used in the analysis.

+### analysis_by_traits
+Sort the sentence pairs in the CSV by list_sentencePairs_dissimilarityRatings_traits.ipynb so that identical sentence pairs and their ratings and scores are grouped together.Tthen, input the resulting CSV　into calculate_pearsonrs_spearmanrs_p-values.ipynb.